shannongross/shannongross.github.io/_posts/2019-08-22-exploratory.md

 layout: post
 title: Using Exploratory Modeling to Support Public Health Policy
 date: 2019-08-22
-description: Justification for greater use of exploratory modeling in public health policymaking.
+description: Justification for greater use of exploratory modeling in public health policymaking. #Add your keyword at the beginning of the description so that users can easily find it on google search results.
+This usually gets more click through rates.
 img:  public-health.jpg
-fig-caption: # Add figcaption (optional)
+fig-caption: Evidence-based public health policymaking.
 tags: [public health, systems thinking, deep uncertainty, exploratory modeling, multi-disease modeling]
 ---
 <br>